 A biodiversity duty was placed on all public bodies and statutory undertakers from 1 October 2006.
 This duty, set out in section 40 of the Natural Environment and Rural Communities Act 2006, requires that "every public body must, in exercising its functions, have regard, so far as is consistent with the proper exercise of those functions, to the purpose of conserving biodiversity."
-To demonstrate implementation of this duty, guidance published by DEFRA in May 2007 entitled "Guidance for Public Authorities on Implementing the Biodiversity Duty" states that conserving biodiversity includes restoring and enhancing species populations and habitats, as well as protecting them.
+To demonstrate implementation of this duty, guidance published by Defra in May 2007 entitled "Guidance for Public Authorities on Implementing the Biodiversity Duty" states that conserving biodiversity includes restoring and enhancing species populations and habitats, as well as protecting them.

 In addition, TWUL owns 18 Sites of Special Scientific Interest ("SSSIs"), statutory sites of national nature conservation importance.
 Under the provisions of the Wildlife and Countryside Act 1981 (as amended) and the Countryside and Rights of Way Act 2000, TWUL has legal obligations to take reasonable steps, consistent with the proper exercise of its functions, to further the conservation and enhancement of these sites.
-Compliance is monitored by the regulator, Natural England, who, with DEFRA, has set a target in England for 95 per cent. of the area of SSSIs to be in 'favourable' or 'favourable recovering' condition by 2010.
+Compliance is monitored by the regulator, Natural England, who, with Defra, is currently working on new targets as the target in England for 95 per cent of the area of SSSIs to be in "favourable" or "un-favourable recovering" condition by 2010 has now passed.
+TWUL's land holding was 99.8% "favourable" or "favourable recovering" by 2010.